 Roofing and Siding Services

 We do our research when it comes to roofing and siding manufacturers.
 We can help you understand the individual manufacturer requirements for installation.
-Our team of experts will be armed with information on how these roofing and siding products interface with each other to accomplish a true shield for your home’s interior.
+Our team of experts arrives with information on how these roofing and siding products interface with each other to accomplish a correct shield for your home’s interior.

 In many cases, construction defects occur around openings such as doors and windows, along attachments like decks, and at places where different materials are abutting each other.
 At our initial meeting, we identify any construction defects that are currently impacting your roofing and siding.
 Next, we research current products for quality and durability.
 At installation, our team will follow or exceed the manufacturer’s installation requirements for an exterior home design that you can enjoy for years to come.

 Our AMEK sales force is excited to offer Boral TruExterior siding products to our clients.

 “We’re always looking for exceptional siding materials suitable to Minnesota’s climate,” said Paul Schmidt, VP of AMEK Exteriors.

 Boral offers home exterior products for siding, fascia, trim, soffits and rake boards.
 Some siding choices offer products that are historically and architecturally accurate to the original wood counterparts.
 The advantage of Boral is that the material is highly resistant to deterioration, mold and mildew, and to pests.

 AMEK sales team is impressed with how well it looks and how it doesn’t require specialized tools to install, Boral is a good fit for areas that come in contact with the ground or for hard-to-reach peaks and columns because Boral is made to be low in maintenance.

 Another advantage of Boral products is that a fly-ash and polymer process is used to make the products.
 This means that they consist of 70 percent of recycled materials.
 In addition, the poly-ash formula provides stability and durability which minimizes long-term problems..

 Choose Boral to protect your home